Chapter 6.16

 6.16.120 Impoundment for violation authorized.

-The animal control authority and every police officer are authorized to apprehend any dog found running at large, or any cat found to be trespassing, and to impound such dog in the city pound or other suitable place.
-Any animal, which is in violation of any section of this chapter, may be seized and impounded.
+The animal control authority and every police officer are authorized to apprehend any animal found running at large or found to be trespassing, and to impound such animal in the city pound or other suitable place.
+Any animal which is in violation of any section of this chapter may be seized and impounded.
 (Ord.
+1665 § 2 (part), 2010: Ord.
 1441 § 12, 2000: Ord.
 807 § 4.01, 1979).

 6.16.130 Impoundment—Owner notification.